Marco-Emad/Image-Sender-Application/README.md

 # Image-Sender-Application

-Simple Image sender application between two clients
+Simple Image sender application between two clients using C# language and Windows Form app

 how to use the app: